AdeelKahan/ToDo-List/README.md

 # ToDo-List
-npx expo start //for run the application
+First: npm install // after clone repo npx expo start // second run this command on vscode for run the app